githedgehog/docs/docs/user-guide/vpcs.md

 ## VPCPeering

-It enables VPC to VPC connectivity.
-There are tw o types of VPC peering:
+A VPCPeering enables VPC-to-VPC connectivity.
+There are two types of VPC peering:

-* Local - peering is implemented on the same switches where VPCs are attached
+* Local: peering is implemented on the same switches where VPCs are attached
-* Remote - peering is implemented on the border/mixed leafs defined by the `SwitchGroup` object
+* Remote: peering is implemented on the border/mixed leaves defined by the `SwitchGroup` object

 VPC peering is only possible between VPCs attached to the same IPv4 namespace.